 Introduction to R

-1 day (approximately 6 hours teaching, including 4 hours of practical sessions).
+1 day (approximately 2 hours 15 minutes of lectures and 4 hours of practicals).

 To introduce the statistical software package R, focusing on providing the starting point needed to exploit R’s huge potential for statistical analysis.

-Please note: This course will not contain much statistical analysis in R. Some simple routines in R will be used as examples but the key learning objective is to become familiar with R so that you can then explore the huge range of possibilities for analysis using R.
+Please note: This course is for those with no experience of R. This course will not contain much statistical analysis in R. Some simple routines in R will be used as examples but the key learning objective is to become familiar with R so that you can then explore the huge range of possibilities for analysis using R.

 By the end of the course students will be able to: